-The founder of the Women's Leadership Community at Red Hat, Alexander received a 2015 Stevie Silver Women in Business award in recognition of her leadership in advancing opportunities for women in technology.
-She serves on the executive committee for the Council for Entrepreneurial Development (CED); the board of directors for Raleigh Chamber of Commerce and Innovate Raleigh; and the board of advisers for the Frank Hawkins Kenan Institute of Private Enterprise, Bull City Ventures, NC State University Poole College of Management, and SoarTriangle.
+The founder of the Women's Leadership Community at Red Hat, Alexander received a 2018 Triangle Business Journal C-Suite Award and the 2015 Stevie Silver Women in Business award in recognition of her leadership in advancing opportunities for women in technology.
+She serves as the chair of the board of directors for the Raleigh Chamber of Commerce; member board of directors for the Downtown Raleigh Alliance; and on the board of advisers for the Frank Hawkins Kenan Institute of Private Enterprise and Bull City Ventures.

 Alexander joined Red Hat in 2001 and served in the office of general counsel until mid 2006, most recently as assistant general counsel and assistant secretary.
 During this time, Alexander was responsible for equity and executive compensation, and trademark, copyright, and employment matters.
 Alexander also advised the company's management and board of directors on securities and corporate governance.

 Prior to joining Red Hat, Alexander was associated with the law firm Kilpatrick Stockton where she focused on mergers, acquisitions, venture capital, and intellectual property licensing.
 She started her career as a judicial clerk for the Honorable William B. Chandler, chancellor of the renowned Delaware Court of Chancery.